 It is important for higher education providers and TEQSA to be vigilant in protecting the integrity of Australia’s higher education system.
-On 4 September 2020, the Australian Government’s amendments to the Tertiary Education Quality and Standards Agency Act 2011 came into effect, making it an offence to provide or advertise academic ‘contract cheating’ services in higher education.
+On 4 September 2020, the Australian Government’s amendments to the Tertiary Education Quality and Standards Agency Act 2011 came into effect, making it an offence to provide or advertise commercial academic cheating, sometimes known as ‘contract cheating’, services in higher education.

 - Academic integrity experts advice hub